sachapan/pdfstrip/README.md

 A little whacked together pdf processor to delete pages using [pyPDF2](https://github.com/mstamy2/PyPDF2).
 It creates a new file and leaves the original intact.

 Sample run with a two page pdf.
-Sample in this repo: [sachapan_github.pdf](https://github.com/sachapan/pdfstrip/blob/main/sachapan_github.pdf).
+This sample file is in this repo: [sachapan_github.pdf](https://github.com/sachapan/pdfstrip/blob/main/sachapan_github.pdf).

     python3 .\pdfstrip.py
     Filename to strip: sachapan_github.pdf